I'm Still Standing

 Down the years, good friends have become casualties of showbusiness, including the Free guitarist Paul Kossoff and fellow singer-songwriter Nick Drake.
 Martyn wrote the title track of 1973's classic Solid Air album about Drake, in an attempt to pull him back from the abyss, but the following year he killed himself.
 When Drake's name comes up today, Martyn closes his eyes.
 "He was my friend but I can't talk about him any more because everyone does it now.
 It's ghoulish."

 In the cluttered front room stuffed with African art, he plays along to a backing track while sitting down.
 He shuts his eyes again and is soon lost in the reverie.
-When Theresa hands him a big spliff I start to wonder if I'll ever get him back, but then he says: "Now, what were we talking about - fishing, was it?"
+When Teresa hands him a big spliff I start to wonder if I'll ever get him back, but then he says: "Now, what were we talking about - fishing, was it?"
 Strangely, he's now speaking in an English accent.

 I ask him about other fellow travellers; he used to carry folkie Hamish Imlach's guitar in exchange for lessons.
 "Clive's Incredible Folk Club in Sauchiehall Street - run by Clive Palmer, who went on to form the Incredible String Band - didn't open until 2am and was very bohemian."